opus1993/pubrepo/content/post/TenReasonsILoveTidyTuesday/index.md

 The R for Data Science online learning community (R4DS) hosts a wonderful program each week to practice data visualisation skills in R: [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday).
 Simply make your plots based on the data provided, and then share them on Twitter along with the code and the hashtag #TidyTuesday.
 Here are ten reasons to dive in:

     1. Be inspired by the creativity of others
 I love to see the variety of visualizations coming from the same data sets.
-On most weeks there is at least one Tidy Tuesday plot that is an approach that I would not have thought of.
+On most weeks, there is at least one Tidy Tuesday plot uses an approach I would not have thought of.
 Fortunately, most authors share their code.
 This is an easy way to learn cool new tricks.

     2. Discover new functions and packages
 Tidy Tuesday is a perfect opportunity for exploring new packages at low risk.
-Through Tidy Tuesday I learned about the `gganimate` package to make animated GIFs.
+I learned about the `gganimate` package here, to make animated GIFs.
 This can be helpful in some contexts to show trends over time.
 Another package I first used for Tidy Tuesday is `ggrepel`, to add labels to a subset of data points, making sure that the labels do not overlap any points or other labels.
 Last week my discovery was `ggbump` for plotting changes in ranking over time.

 ![gganimate in action - Tidy Tuesday week 14 of 2020](./gganimqdodge1.gif)